DaringCuteSeal/AskMe/Multiple choices/doc.md

 ### Global Variables
-The `global()` function contains variables for questions.
-It is *not required*.
+The `global()` function contains properties (variables) for the questions.
+The *title* variable is the only one needed, although it'll fall back to the default value when unset .
 Available global variables are:
+- title: your question title (string)
 - shuffle\_questions: shuffle questions order (yes|no)
 - shuffle: shuffle choices (yes|no)
 - show\_correct: show correct answer after user answers (yes|no)
 - wait\_duration: *n* second delay after answering a question (int)

-### Properties
-The `props()` function contains properties for the question.
-Available properties are:
-- title: your question title (string)

 ### Questions
 **Question functions** should be named `q_1`, `q_2`, and so on.
 It needs to contain these variables: